 The Tech Science Labs

 Give your students a deeper learning experience as they explore different science topics in our interactive, 90-minute hands-on labs.
 Our lab instructors provide an engaging science experience with Design Challenge Learning, captivating your students through an open-ended design process.
 Students work together to find creative solutions to real-world science and engineering challenges, while reinforcing science concepts and developing 21st century skills and habits of mind of Silicon Valley innovators.
-All labs meet state and national standards.

 Visit our galleries along with your lab and see Lab and Gallery Connections to create a strategic path through the museum for your students.
 All labs and galleries are inspired by the innovative science & technology of Silicon Valley, and designed to spark fascination for STEAM (Science, Technology, Engineering, Art, and Math).